MarcoPenne/PyramidsBlending/README.md

 # PyramidsBlending
- Use of image pyramid to blend two images so that it appear to be natural
+ Use of laplacian image pyramid to blend two images so that it appear to be natural

 ## Usage